Hey Kids (Start Here)

 He levers himself up on one elbow.

-Hermann tries not to take this kind of thing personally, he really does, and, in total fairness, he might look a little bit bad right now, he’s slightly covered with a cold sweat, possibly, and shivering or maybe just having some kind of post-adrenaline tremor thing, whatever, it’s not important.
-The important thing here is that Newt needs tolisten to him, because something is going on here, something weird, so he does not say ‘make me,’ in lascivious response to his colleague’s totally inappropriate protective streak, he instead says: “dude.”
+Hermann tries not to take this kind of thing personally, he really does, and, in total fairness, he might look a little bit bad right now; he’s slightly covered with a cold sweat, possibly, and shivering or maybe just having some kind of post-adrenaline tremor thing, whatever, it’s not important.
+The important thing here is that Newt needs to listen to him because something is going on here, something weird, so he doesn’t say ‘make me,’ in lascivious response to his colleague’s totally inappropriate protective streak, he instead says: “Dude.”

 Newt rolls his eyes.

-Newt gives him a scathingly pointed look, probably intended to communicate something along the lines of, Oh-really-Hermann-how-fascinating-you-don’t-suppose-it-could-be-you-failing-to-perfuse-your-own-brain-do-you?
+Newt gives him a scathingly pointed look that’s probably intended to communicate something along the lines of, Oh-really-Hermann-how-fascinating-you-don’t-suppose-it-could-be-you-failing-to-perfuse-your-own-brain-do-you?

-“Take a nap,” Newt says acerbically, rolling up the remains of his sterile field into a green heap and heading toward the kitchen, presumably to trash the stuff.
+“Take a nap.”
+Newt rolls up the remains of his sterile field into a green heap and heads for the kitchen, presumably to trash the stuff.
 “Perhaps it will clarify things for you,” he throws back over his shoulder.

 Well.